usethesource/rascal-website/courses/GettingStarted/MavenPlugin/CompileMojo/CompileMojo.md

 ```
 * The latter overwrites the first, tag-by-tag

-The configuration tags are an extended subset of the standard fields of ((util::Reflective::PathConfig)).
+The configuration tags are an extended subset of the standard fields of ((data:PathConfig)).
 The defaults are chosen such that you hardly have to use these tags.

 | *Configuration tag* | *Default* | *Description* |